-5. Safety & Security Committee
+5. SAFETY & SECURITY COMMITTEE

-The Board of Directors established the Ryanair Air Safety & Security Committee in March 1997 to review and discuss air safety and security related issues.
-The Committee reports to the full Board of Directors each quarter.
-Members include; Mike O'Brien and the Ryanair Accountable Manager, Neil Sorahan (who both act as co-chair), as well as the following Executive Officers of Ryanair: Mr. Eddie Wilson, Capt.
-Aidan Murray (Chief Pilot) and Ms. Carol Sharkey (Chief Risk Officer).
-A number of other managers are invited to attend, as required, from time to time.
+The Ryanair Air Safety and Security Committee reviews and discusses air safety and security related issues.
+The Committee reports to the Board of Directors each quarter.
+Members include; Mike O'Brien and the Ryanair Accountable Manager, Neil Sorahan (who both act as co-chair), as well as the following Executive Officers of Ryanair: Carol Sharkey (Chief Risk Officer), Eddie Wilson (Ryanair CEO) and Aidan Murray (Chief Pilot).
+Nominated Persons and a number of other managers are invited to attend.

-A Ryanair Group Safety & Security Committee has also been established to review air safety and security related issues.
-This Committee includes the Ryanair Chief Risk Officer (who acts as chair), the Accountable Managers of each of the Ryanair Group Airlines and Mike O'Brien.
+A Ryanair Group Safety & Security Committee has also been established to review air safety and security related issues across all Group Airlines.
+This Committee includes Carol Sharkey, Ryanair's Chief Risk Officer (who acts as chair), the Accountable Managers of each of the Ryanair Group Airlines and Mike O'Brien.
 This forum also facilitates the sharing of best safety and security practice across the Group.
 The Ryanair Group Safety & Security Committee reports to the Board of Directors each quarter.